NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/models.md

 ### The dynamic systen model in PowerSimulationsDynamics

-In order to support both formulations, the default implementation of the ImplicitModel solves the following problem:
+In order to support both formulations, the default implementation of the ResidualModel solves the following problem:

 ```math
 \begin{align}